A new method to study the number of colors in the final-state interactions of hadrons

-These are very similar from those of previous analyses~\cite{caprini06,DLY-MRP14,PelaezPRL,Rusetsky2011,PDG16}.
+These are very similar from those of previous analyses~\cite{caprini06,PelaezPRL,DLY-MRP14,Rusetsky2011,PDG16}.
 For the $f_0(1370)$ and $f_2(1270)$, to find the pole closest to the physical sheet one needs to include the $\pi\pi$, $\overline{K}K$, 4$\pi$ as coupled channels.
-However, notice that a Breit-Wigner resonance will always have shadow poles on other sheets.
-Although $\pi\pi$ is the dominant decay channel of the $f_2(1270)$, our $f_2(1270)$ on the second sheet is not far away from the physical one.
+The pole obtained here from a single $\pi\pi$ channel is of course, not on the Riemann sheet which is closest to the physical region.
+Therefore, we do not discuss the $f_0(1370)$ in the next sections.
+For the $f_2(1270)$, $\pi\pi$ is the dominant decay channel and the pole on the second sheet is not far away from the physical one.